NavigationContentFooter

 Understanding what is going on

-Your immediate action is required in this case to stop the SPAMs outgoing from the machine.
-It is recommended to boot the machine in rescue mode, to interrupt the outgoing connections as a first step, before proceeding with more in-depth investigations on what is going on:
+Your immediate action is required in this case to stop the spam outgoing from the machine.
+It is recommended to boot the machine in rescue mode, to interrupt the outgoing connections as a first step, before proceeding with more in-depth investigations into what is going on:

 • Rescue Mode on Instances